 More than one million immigrants have been deported since Pres.
 Obama took office.
 Under his [Cheney-style] administration, deportations and detentions have reached record levels.
 With it have come complaints of rape, torture, abuse, indefinite detention, and harsh treatment, including charges that families have been unfairly separated after being caught in nationwide dragnets.
 The administration has promised to make the detention system more humane or to more selectively target serious criminals.
 But it faces Republican critics urging stricter measures -- and a growing backlash among compassionate voters and Latinos, a key 2012 electoral force.
-This is a powerful journey into the secretive world of immigrant detention, with a penetrating look at those being detained and the abuses they are put through.
+This is a powerful journey into the secretive world of immigrant detention, with a penetrating look at those being detained and the abuses they are put through.- WATCH on air and online beginning Tuesday, Oct.
+18, 9:00 pm ET on PBS (check local listings).

 And at the same time, a network of detention facilities has expanded to house illegal immigrants.
 Correspondent Maria Hinojosa from PBS-FRONTLINE along with the Investigative Reporting Workshop spent the last year exploring the hidden world of immigration detention.